-If like many others, you feel implant dentistry is the choice for you, we ask that you complete a dental/radiographic examination and health history.
+If, like many others, you feel implant dentistry is your choice, we ask that you complete a dental/radiographic examination and health history.
 During these consultation visits, Dr. Grimes or Dr. Mathur will address your specific needs and considerations.
-Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.
+Your questions and concerns are important to us, and our team will work closely with you to help make your procedure a success.

 Dental Implants Presentation

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

 Dental implants are metal anchors which act as tooth root substitutes.
 They are surgically placed into the jawbone.
 Small posts, which provide stable anchors for artificial replacement teeth, are then attached to the implant.
 These posts provide stable anchors for artificial replacement teeth.
 For most patients, the placement of dental implants involves two surgical procedures.